Yar Kravtsov

 It works.
 It also makes the package manager do extra work.

 You install the full dependency tree, build the app, then ask the package manager to cut the tree down for runtime.
-For small projects this is fine.
-For bigger projects it becomes slow and noisy.
+For small projects, fine.
+For bigger projects, it gets slow and noisy.

-A cleaner version is to separate build dependencies from runtime dependencies:
+A cleaner version separates build dependencies from runtime dependencies:

 FROM node:22 AS prod-deps